JJRaylen/Java-Student-Management-System/README.md

 As a Junior Programmer at GreatLearning University, you are part of a team that designs innovative, and user-friendly applications.
-You are assigned to develop a centralized platform for managing student data and interactions through ArrayLists, the system aims to promote better communication, data accuracy, and informed decision-making.
+You are assigned to develop a centralized platform for managing student data and interactions through ArrayLists, the system aims to promote better communication, data accuracy, and informed decision-making
 ---------------------
 #Project Requirements:
 Your application should do the following: